 In general, the normed standard embedding ${\mathcal A}(M)$ of a C*-ternary ring is a *-algebra which can be normed to be a C*-algebra if $M$ is an $R^{op}$-Hilbert module by using a *-isomorphism $\pi$ into $B(M\oplus R)$, with $M\oplus R$ considered as a Hilbert $R^{op}$-module (\cite[Section 6]{PluRusJMAA}).
 If $M$ is not a Hilbert $R^{op}$-module, then $M\oplus R$ is just a Banach space (under any convenient $\ell^p_2$-norm).
 The proof that $\pi$ is a homomorphism in this case is the same as the proof in the Hilbert module case in \cite[pp.\ 34-35]{PluRusJMAA}.
 The proof given in \cite[p.\ 36]{PluRusJMAA} for completeness works in this case also.

-In the Hilbert module case in \cite[Section 6]{PluRusJMAA}, $\pi$ was shown to be injective by using the fact that $\pi$ was a self adjoint mapping, which however does not make sense if $B\oplus M$ is not a Hilbert module over $R^{op}$.
-However, a modification of that proof will now be given in the following theorem, which is the replacement for \cite[Prop.
+In the Hilbert module case in \cite[Section 6]{PluRusJMAA}, $\pi$ was shown to be injective by using the fact that $\pi$ was a self adjoint mapping, which however does not make sense if $M\oplus R$ is not a Hilbert module over $R^{op}$.
+However, a modification of that proof will now be given in the proof of the following theorem, which is the replacement for \cite[Prop.
 2.7]{PluRusJMAA}, to show that in this case, $\pi$ is injective.

-\begin{theorem} The normed standard embedding ${\mathcal A}(M)$ of a C*-ternary ring $M$ is the direct sum of a C*-algebra and a semisimple Banach algebra ${\mathcal B}$ with a continuous involution and a bounded approximate identity.
-The algebra ${\mathcal B}$ cannot be renormed to be a C*-algebra. \end{theorem} \begin{proof} By Zettl's decomposition (\cite[Theorem 2.1]{PluRusJMAA}), $M=M_+\oplus M_-$, where $M_+$ is isomorphic as a C*-ternary ring to a TRO, and $M_-$ is isomorphic as a C*-ternary ring to an anti-TRO.
+\begin{theorem} The normed standard embedding ${\mathcal A}(M)$ of a C*-ternary ring $M$ is the direct sum of a C*-algebra and an anti-C*-algebra ${\mathcal B}$.
+The anti-C*-algebra ${\mathcal B}$ is a semisimple Banach algebra with a continuous involution and a bounded approximate identity, which cannot be renormed to be a C*-algebra.
+It is, however, linearly homeomorphic to a C*-algebra. \end{theorem} \begin{proof} By Zettl's decomposition (\cite[Theorem 2.1]{PluRusJMAA}), $M=M_+\oplus M_-$, where $M_+$ is isomorphic as a C*-ternary ring to a TRO, and $M_-$ is isomorphic as a C*-ternary ring to an anti-TRO.
 By Remark~\ref{rem:0209231} and \cite[Prop.
 2.6]{PluRusJMAA}, ${\mathcal A}(M_+)$ is *-isomorphic to a C*-algebra.
 Moreover ${\mathcal A}(M)={\mathcal A}(M_+)\oplus {\mathcal A}(M_-)$.
 It remains to show that ${\mathcal B}={\mathcal A}(M_-)$ has the required properties.

 Recall that the map $\pi:\calA(M)\rightarrow B(M\oplus R)$ to the bounded operators on the Banach space $M\oplus R$, normed as above, say for definiteness,

 is defined, for $a=\left[ \right]\in \calA(M)$ by